Estwald/new_core/README.md

 ignoresm : ignore the load of sm.self (test flag)

+NOTES:

-NOTES: Some flags are disabled prefixing the character '_'.
+- Some flags are disabled prefixing the character underline .
 The same thing when you install sm.self or new_core.self.

+- Some functions reboot the system from the XMB: don´t worry XD